Structure formation during phase transitions in strongly interacting matter: Non-pionic excitations in Fermi liquids and possible condensation of scalar quanta

 The first-sound velocity squared follows from (\ref{u}) after the replacement $f_0\to f_{00}$.
 For $f_{00}<-1$, as the incompressibility, the first sound velocity $u^2\propto 1+f_{00}$ is negative.
-Thus, in the region $f_{00} (n)<-1$ the hydrodynamical first-sound mode with the frequency $\omega =u k$ for $k\to 0$ proves to be unstable.
-Note that the first sound exists in the hydrodynamical (collisional) regime, i.e. for $\omega\ll \tau_{\rm col}^{-1}\propto T^2$, which is the opposite limit to the collision-less regime of the zero sound, i.e. $\omega\gg \tau_{\rm col}^{-1}$.
-For the equation of state with the isotherms, $P_T(1/n)$, having a van-der-Waals form, the incompressibility and the square of the first-sound velocity prove to be negative in the spinodal region.
-After a while the system is separated, as a result of the spinodal instability, in a part in the vapor phase with the density $n_{\rm V}$ and another part in the liquid phase with the density $n_{\rm L}$.
-The corresponding chemical potentials at constant temperature and pressure are equal in the equilibrium state, $\mu_{\rm V}=\mu_{\rm L}$, forming the Maxwell line in $P(1/n)$ dependence, see Fig. \ref{VanderWaals}.
+Thus, in the region $f_{00} (n)<-1$ the hydrodynamical first sound mode with the frequency $\omega =u k$ for $k\to 0$ proves to be unstable.
+Note once more that the first sound exists in the hydrodynamical (collisional) regime, i.e. for $\omega\ll \tau_{\rm col}^{-1}\propto T^2$, which is the opposite limit to the collision-less regime of the zero sound, i.e. $\omega\gg \tau_{\rm col}^{-1}$.
+For the equation of state with the isotherms, $P_T(1/n)$, having a van der Waals form, the incompressibility and the square of the first-sound velocity prove to be negative in the spinodal region.
+After a while the system is separated, as a result of the spinodal instability, in a part, being in the vapor phase with the density $n_{\rm V}$, and another part, being in the liquid phase with the density $n_{\rm L}$.
+The corresponding chemical potentials at constant temperature and pressure are equal in the equilibrium state, $\mu_{\rm V}=\mu_{\rm L}$, forming the Maxwell line in the $P(1/n)$ dependence, see Fig. \ref{VanderWaals}.
 The relative fraction of the vapor phase $\chi$ ($0<\chi<1$) is determined by the averaged density $\bar{n} =n_{\rm V} \chi+n_{\rm L} (1-\chi)$.
-With a decrease of $T$, isotherms $P_T(n)$ may cross the line $P_T(n)=0$ in two points for $n>0$, one corresponds to a local maximum of the Landau free-energy and the other one to a local minimum.
+With a decrease of $T$, isotherms $P_T(n)$ may cross the line $P_T(n)=0$ in two points for $n>0$, one corresponds to a local maximum of the Landau free energy density and the other one to a local minimum of it.
 Collapsing to this minimum, the system becomes bound after a radiation of an energy excess, cf. \cite{SVB,Chomaz:2003dz}.

 In the simplest case of ideal hydrodynamics the growing first-sound mode has the spectrum, cf. ~\cite{Skokov:2008zp,Skokov:2009yu,Skokov:2010dd},

 where $u=u_{\tilde{s}}$ is taken at fixed specific entropy, and $c$ is a coefficient related to the surface tension of droplets of one phase in the other one as $\sigma\propto \sqrt{c}$.
 For a non-zero thermal conductivity the isothermal, $u=u_T$, and adiabatic, $u=u_{\tilde{s}}$, first-sound velocities are different, and $u_T^2$ becomes negative at a higher $T$ than $u_{\tilde{s}}^2$, see Ref.~\cite{Skokov:2010dd} and Fig. \ref{spinT}.
 After the replacement $u_{\tilde{s}}^2\to u_T^2$, Eq. (\ref{hydromode}) holds also for the case of a large thermal conductivity and small viscosity.
 In the limit $T\to 0$ the isothermal and adiabatic first-sound velocities, $u_T$ and $u_{\tilde{s}}$, coincide.
 Maximum of $\omega$ with respect to $k$ is